Amazon Joins Walmart to Offer Delivery Into Your Home, Why?

 - Teforia, $1000 Internet-connected tea infusion machine.
 Shutting down.

-All of us at eSellerCafe love disruptive innovation that pushes the boundaries of technology, especially in the field we cover, eCommerce.
+All of us at eSeller365 love disruptive innovation that pushes the boundaries of technology, especially in the field we cover, ecommerce.
 But even we disagree on the value of this solution.

 Walmart and August